Derek Chisora: Chisora vs. Williams

+Chisora vs. Sexton II

 On 18 September 2010, at the LG Arena, in Birmingham, Chisora, defending his title for the first time, defeated Sam Sexton, who was defending his title for the second time, in a rematch.
 Adding the Commonwealth title to his British title via ninth-round stoppage on the undercard of Kell Brook vs. Michael Jennings on Sky Box Office.
 Chisora and Sexton both started fast in the opening round, exchanging punches early, with Chisora landing a series of body shots inside, and Sexton working behind the jab.
 In the second, Chisora began setting the pace, leading with the jab, Sexton responded, sending Chisora back against the ropes with a flurry of punches.
 With Chisora landing combinations to the body as the round progressed.
 In the third, Chisora and Sexton continued trading punches, Chisora fighting aggressively, and Sexton countering on the back foot.
 In the fourth, Sexton went on the offensive, and was able to land a left hook, which momentarily slowed Chisora's output.
 With Chisora landing punches on the front foot, taking control for the remainder of the round.
 In the fifth round, Chisora and Sexton began to tire, as both men kept applying pressure up close.
 In the sixth, Chisora landed a number of clean punches on Sexton as his work rate decreased.
 In the seventh, Sexton began working behind the jab once again, boxing at range.
 In the eighth, Chisora began trying to close the distance, with Sexton on the defensive.
 The bell sounding to start the ninth marked the first time Chisora and Sexton had been past eight rounds.
 Chisora threw a barrage of unanswered left and right hands flush on the chin, backing Sexton against the ropes, prompting referee John Keane to stop the fight.

-2011–2012

 Chisora was scheduled to face unified IBF, WBO, IBO, and Ring magazine heavyweight champion, Wladimir Klitschko on 11 December 2010, at the SAP Arena, in Mannheim, but Klitschko pulled out of the fight three days prior, after suffering a torn abdominal muscle.
 The fight was postponed, and later rescheduled for 30 April 2011, with Klitschko once again pulling out of the fight due to not being fully recovered from his injury, and the bout was cancelled so Klitschko could fight a unification match against WBA heavyweight champion David Haye on 2 July.